Positionality Statement

 Outside of school, I'm currently on the board of the New England Association of Teachers of English.
 Prior to that, I was the chair of the Linguistics in the School Curriculum Committee of the Linguistic Society of America.
 I'm a curriculum development nerd.
 I'm branching out into leading PD for teachers who are interested in integrating linguistics into their practice.

-I'm married to another English teacher, and I have two twins, one dog, twelve fish, and two snails.
+I have two twins, one dog, twelve fish, and two snails.
 I like to travel, sing, hike, garden, knit, and, of course, read.